CESNET/ofm/README.md

 # OFM repository

-This repository contains open-source FPGA modules and build system implemented within the development and research activities of CESNET z.s.p.o. in the field of monitoring, security and network infrastructure configuration.
+This repository contains open-source FPGA modules (OFM) and build system implemented within the development and research activities of [CESNET z.s.p.o.](https://www.cesnet.cz/) in the field of monitoring, security and network infrastructure configuration, see also the [Liberouter website](https://www.liberouter.org/).

-This repository is primarily used within the Network Development Kit (NDK).
-But it can also be used in other projects.
+The OFM repository is primarily used within the Network Development Kit (NDK), see the [NDK-APP-Minimal application](https://github.com/CESNET/ndk-app-minimal/).
+The NDK-APP-Minimal is a reference application based on the NDK.
+The OFM repository you can also use in other projects.

 ## Documentation

 We use a documentation system based on the [Sphinx tool](https://www.sphinx-doc.org), which compiles complete documentation from source files in the [reStructuredText](https://docutils.sourceforge.io/rst.html) format.
+We also use the [Sphinx-vhdl](https://github.com/CESNET/sphinx-vhdl) for generating documentation from the VHDL code.
 The documentation automatically build with each contribution to the devel branch and is available online here:
 - [**OFM documentation (public GitHub Pages - built from main branch)**](https://cesnet.github.io/ofm/).
 - [**OFM documentation (private GitLab Pages - built from devel branch)**](https://ndk.gitlab.liberouter.org:5051/ofm/).